bla-ce/herve/README.md

 - **Proxies requests** - Routes traffic to the appropriate service
 - **Enforces contracts** - Ensures all services comply with a defined interface

 You can use the built-in services or create your own.
 As long as your service implements the Herve contract, it can be registered and managed like any other.
+Herve provides a comprehensive public API to help you develop your own services.

 ## Background